jeroenvdhoven/datapiper/README.md

 - Support sparklyr

 #### Finding models
-- Bayesian hyperparameter optimisation in find_model
+- Bayesian hyperparameter optimisation in find_model: investigate and optimise code.
-- Cross-validation in find_model

 #### Deployment
 - Allow custom packages to be installed into the docker image more easily.
 With this we mean local packages or packages from private repositories